varletjs/varlet/packages/varlet-ui/src/picker/docs/en-US.md

 </template>
 ```

-### textFormatter
+### Text Formatter

 Picker passes in a `textFormatter` attribute to customize the text.
-`TextFormatter ` accepts two parameters.
+`textFormatter` accepts two parameters.
 The first parameter `text` is the current text, and the second parameter  `columnIndex` is the subscript of the column where the current text is located.

 ```html
 <script setup>